Annihilation (film)

-Annihilation is a 2018 science fiction horror film written and directed by Alex Garland, loosely based on the 2014 novel by Jeff VanderMeer.
+Annihilation is a 2018 science-fiction cosmic horror film written and directed by Alex Garland, loosely based on the 2014 novel by Jeff VanderMeer.
 It stars Natalie Portman, Jennifer Jason Leigh, Gina Rodriguez, Tessa Thompson, Tuva Novotny, and Oscar Isaac.
 The story follows a group of scientists who enter the Shimmer, a mysterious quarantined zone of mutating plants and animals caused by an alien presence.
+The movie is a co-production between the United Kingdom and the United States.

 Released theatrically in the United States by Paramount Pictures on February 23, 2018, Annihilation was released digitally by Netflix in a number of other countries on March 12, 2018.
-It received positive reviews from critics and grossed $43 million worldwide.
+It received largely positive reviews from critics and grossed $43 million worldwide.
 According to Empire magazine, the film addresses "depression, grief, and the human propensity for self-destruction."

 Plot

-Cellular biology professor and former United States Army soldier Lena is under interrogation.
-She is the only survivor of the latest expedition to an anomalous zone known as the Shimmer.
+Cellular biology professor and former US Army soldier Lena is under interrogation.
+She recounts her expedition to an anomalous zone known as the Shimmer.

-The Shimmer emerged three years prior from a meteor that landed at the St. Marks Light lighthouse in the St. Marks National Wildlife Refuge in Florida, and has been gradually expanding.
-Many exploratory expeditions were organized, but only Lena's husband, Kane, returns home after a year of lost contact.
-Kane cannot explain where he was and how he came back, and his condition quickly deteriorates.
-Lena calls an ambulance, but she and Kane are intercepted by security forces and taken to a secret facility.
-As Kane is put in intensive care, psychologist Dr. Ventress prepares a new scientific expedition into the Shimmer, and Lena joins her.
+The Shimmer began expanding three years prior from a meteor that crash-landed at the St. Marks Light lighthouse in the St. Marks National Wildlife Refuge in Florida.
+Expeditions into the Shimmer invariably result in the complete disappearance of the crews.
+Lena's husband Kane disappears on one such expedition, but inexplicably appears inside their home one year later.
+Kane's condition quickly deteriorates, so Lena calls an ambulance, but security forces intercept them and take them both to a secret facility.
+Kane is put in intensive care, and psychologist Dr. Ventress invites Lena to join her on a new scientific expedition into the Shimmer.

-Three other women participate in the expedition: Cassie, a geomorphologist; Anya, a paramedic; and Josie, a physicist.
-Communication equipment does not function within the Shimmer's territory, and the expedition encounters unusually mutated plants and animals.
-Josie is attacked by an albino alligator with several concentric rows of teeth.
-At an abandoned military base, the group finds a video message from Kane's expedition, in which Kane cuts open another soldier's abdomen with a knife to reveal slithering intestines.
+Ventress and Lena join forces with three other women: Cassie, a geomorphologist; Anya, a paramedic; and Josie, a physicist.
+After they enter the Shimmer, they suddenly find themselves several days' journey into their expedition with no memory of what happened.
+Their communication equipment fails.
+They witness wildlife with bizarre mutations, and Josie is attacked by an albino alligator with several concentric rows of teeth.

+Taking refuge at an abandoned military base, the group finds a video message recorded by Kane's earlier expedition, in which Kane cuts open another soldier's abdomen to reveal slithering intestines.
 The group finds the soldier's corpse, which has turned into an overgrown colony of lichens.

-At night, Lena and Ventress share a watch and reflect on humanity's strange instinct to destabilize and destroy itself.
-They're joined later by Cassie, and the base is attacked by a mutant bear that drags Cassie away.
+At night, Lena and Ventress reflect on humanity's strange instinct to destabilize itself.
+A mutant bear attacks the base and drags Cassie away.
 Lena later finds her mutilated corpse.

-Within an abandoned village, Josie studies plants that have taken on a humanoid form, and theorizes that the Shimmer functions as a prism, distorting and transforming everything that falls within its boundaries—including the expedition members' own DNA.
-Anya, overcome with paranoia after watching her fingerprints change, disarms the other members and ties them to chairs, and accuses Lena of murdering Cassie.
+The survivors reach an abandoned village full of plants that have taken on humanoid shapes.
+Josie theorizes that the Shimmer distorts and transforms everything within its boundaries the way a prism refracts light — including the expedition members' own DNA.
+Anya is overcome with paranoia after watching her fingerprints change.
+She ties the other team members to chairs, and accuses Lena of murdering Cassie.
 The mutant bear returns and lures Anya away by emitting a cry for help in Cassie's voice.
-The bear kills Anya, while Josie frees herself and shoots the bear.
+The bear kills Anya, while Josie frees herself and shoots it.